Guide · 13 minute read

 Paste this before </body> on any page

-<script src="https://www.localbot.io/api/widget/YOUR_WIDGET_ID" async></script>Works on WordPress, Squarespace, Wix, Webflow, Shopify, Framer, Lovable, and any website that lets you add a script tag.
-The widget appears where your old form was and the SMS goes to your phone the moment someone submits.
+<script src="https://www.localbot.io/api/widget/YOUR_WIDGET_ID" async></script>Works on WordPress, Squarespace, Wix, Webflow, Shopify, Framer, Lovable, and any website that lets you add custom HTML.
+The form appears where your old form was and the SMS goes to your phone the moment someone submits.
+SMS follow-up can acknowledge the inquiry, ask one short missing-detail question, and send you a summary when you cannot call immediately.

 All four methods compared